Jake-Garneau/poker-AI/README.md

 #### Model Development:

+##### Implement Pre-Existing Poker Libraries:

+- **[Deuces](https://github.com/worldveil/deuces)**: written for the MIT Pokerbots Competition, used to evaluate poker hands of 2 and 5-7, useful for evaluating Texas Holdem hands from pre-flop to river.
+- **[Pokerkit](https://github.com/uoftcprg/pokerkit)**: an open-source software library for simulating games, evaluating hands, and facilitating statistical analysis, developed by the University of Toronto Computer Poker Student Research Group.

+##### Using Both Datasets

+- Rotate through training and validation sets of both pluribus and kaggle recorded games, so that each is used for training/validation/testing, then average the results

+##### Logistic Regression

+- Implement a logistic regression model as our initial baseline model.
+- Use the scikit-learn library to develop and train this model.

+##### Multi-Layer Perceptron (MLP):

+- Implement a multi-layer perceptron using TensorFlow library.
+- Configure the neural network with an appropriate number of layers and neurons.
-- Develop a baseline neural network model to predict player actions based on the game state.
+- Train the MLP model on the training dataset.

-- Explore advanced techniques, including convolutional neural networks (CNN) for feature extraction and reinforcement learning for strategy optimization.
+##### Ensemble Method:

+- Implement gradient boosting and/or random forest.
+- Use the scikit-learn library to develop and train this model.

 #### Model Training and Evaluation:

 - Train the baseline model using the training set.
+- To use as baseline/compare against other AI
+  - https://github.com/dickreuter/Poker - poker bot with strategy analyzer and strategy editor
+  - https://github.com/fedden/poker_ai - another open-source poker bot
 - Evaluate the model using standard metrics (e.g., accuracy, F1-score) and poker-specific metrics (e.g., win rate, average returns).
 - Implement and test advanced models, comparing their performance to the baseline.

 #### Simulation and Testing:

-- Simulate poker games using the trained models to evaluate performance in realistic scenarios.
+- Simulate poker games using the trained models and other AI to evaluate performance in realistic scenarios.
 - Analyze the AI’s decision-making and strategic behavior in various game contexts.

 ### Outcome and Performance Evaluation:

-We anticipate developing a model that can accurately classify poker hands and make strategic decisions in a simulated poker environment.
-The success of the project will be measured by the model's classification accuracy, computational efficiency, and its performance in simulated poker games against other AI opponents.
+We anticipate developing a model that can accurately make strategic decisions in a simulated poker environment.
+The success of the project will be measured by the model's computational efficiency, and its performance in simulated poker games against other AI opponents and itself.
 We will use metrics such as win rate and average returns to evaluate the AI's poker-playing performance.

 ## Project Plan: